-(b) Providing entirely separate enquiry counters at large branches in addition to a regular reception counter. (c) Displaying indicator boards at all the counters in English, Hindi as well as in the relevant regional language.
+(b) Providing entirely separate enquiry counters at large branches in addition to a regular reception counter.

+(c) Displaying indicator boards at all the counters in English, Hindi as well as in the relevant regional language.
 Business posters at semi-urban and rural branches of banks should also be displayed in the relevant regional languages.

-(d) Posting roving officials to ensure employees' response to customers and for helping customers with their transactions
+(d) Posting roving officials to ensure employees' response to customers and for helping out customers in putting in their transactions.